Torah im Derech Eretz: Haredi Judaism

 Today, the Haredi "Yeshiva communities" adhere to the "narrow interpretation" as an educational philosophy.
 Torah im Derech Eretz was the basic idea that shaped the curriculum of the Beis Yaakov school system, and continues to be influential.
 (In fact, in her Seminary in Kraków, Sarah Schenirer taught Rav Hirsch's writings in German.
 The (German-born) teachers spoke German and the Polish students learned German.)
 Similarly, the "narrow interpretation" guides the curricula at boys' high schools.

 Other Haredi communities, the "Torah only" school, are further distant from Torah im Derech Eretz.
 Since World War II there has been an ideological tendency in that camp to devote all intellectual capabilities to Torah study only—in schools, yeshivot and kollels.
 Thus, the optimum course to be adopted in all cases is to devote oneself to full-time Torah learning for as long as possible; "to go out into the world is a course to be adopted only when there is no other alternative".
 Here, the Hirschian model is seen as horaat sha'ah, a "time-specific teaching" intended to apply to the special circumstances of Western Europe in the 1800s.
 (Note that Hirsch himself addressed this contention: "Torah im Derech Eretz ... is not part of troubled, time-bound notions; it represents the ancient, traditional wisdom of our sages that has stood the test everywhere and at all times."
-(Gesammelte Schriften vi p.
-221); see further under Joseph Breuer.)
+See further under Joseph Breuer.)